vbookshelf/myOfflineAi-VoiceAssistant/README.md

 A truly offline Ai voice assistant that uses Flask for the backend, Whisper for Speech-to-Text (STT), Kokoro for Text-to-Speech (TTS), and Ollama for the Large Language Model (LLM).

-This is a privacy-first desktop Ai voice assistant designed to provide transparent, auditable and fully offline AI access for self-employed professionals, researchers, teachers and students who need data privacy.
+This is a privacy-first desktop Ai voice assistant designed to provide transparent, auditable and fully offline AI access for self-employed professionals in regulated industries, researchers, teachers and students who need data privacy.
 The app has a full-featured, clean, intuitive interface with built-in support for text and voice input.
 It also supports image and pdf input.

 - Offline-first and Privacy-first design
 - Double-click a file to run.
 No need to use the command line after the initial setup.